dotnet/csharpstandard/standard/classes.md

 When an instance method declaration includes an `override` modifier, the method is said to be an ***override method***.
 An override method overrides an inherited virtual method with the same signature.
 Whereas a virtual method declaration *introduces* a new method, an override method declaration *specializes* an existing inherited virtual method by providing a new implementation of that method.

 The method overridden by an override declaration is known as the ***overridden base method*** For an override method `M` declared in a class `C`, the overridden base method is determined by examining each base class of `C`, starting with the direct base class of `C` and continuing with each successive direct base class, until in a given base class type at least one accessible method is located which has the same signature as `M` after substitution of type arguments.
-For the purposes of locating the overridden base method, a method is considered accessible if it is `public`, if it is `protected`, if it is `protected internal`, or if it is `internal` and declared in the same program as `C`.
+For the purposes of locating the overridden base method, a method is considered accessible if it is `public`, if it is `protected`, if it is `protected internal`, or if it is either `internal` or `private protected`  and declared in the same program as `C`.

 A compile-time error occurs unless all of the following are true for an override declaration: